2019 Executive Committee

 communications director (JD 2)

 Sarah completed a Bachelor of Medical Science at Griffith University in Queensland.
 Her study of health law and ethics in this degree motivated her to make the move to Melbourne and begin the JD in 2018.
-She has since interned at the Mental Health Complaints Commissioner, assisting the investigations team in complaint handling and resolution as well as carrying out research on investigative frameworks and capacity to give informed consent, the use of restraint and compulsory treatment in the mental health context.
-This experience has reinforced her ambition to pursue a career in health law or policy, and she has developed a particular interest in mental health law and healthcare sector regulation.
+She has since interned at the Mental Health Complaints Commissioner, assisting the investigations team in complaint resolution as well as carrying out research on investigative frameworks, the capacity to give informed consent and the compliance of Victorian mental health legislation with international human rights obligations in relation to restraint and compulsory treatment.
+This experience has reinforced her ambition to pursue a career in health law and policy, and she has developed a particular interest in mental health law and healthcare sector regulation.
 Sarah returns to SATLA after serving as a First Year Representative last year.

 Sponsorship Director (JD 3)